cunzaizhuyi/up-mode-extension/README.md

 ## Install

+> Note: This extension may have compatibility issues on non-Chrome browsers.

 This extension has been published to the app store.
 You can complete the installation in the following ways:
 - [Install from Chrome app store](https://chromewebstore.google.com/detail/up-mode/maiiinianakmklepgbpffmgmhpnoniem?hl=zh-CN&utm_source=ext_sidebar)